(Added by Ordinance No. 189580; amended by Ordinance Nos. 189714 and 190063, effective August 21, 2020.)

 1. Notice of Dwelling Unit Availability; Notice Content.

-(1) When the Landlord will begin to process applications;
+(1) When the Landlord will begin to accept applications;

 (2) A description of the factors the Landlord will consider in evaluating Applicants if the Landlord intends to charge a screening fee; and